Explore Rome's artistic past with experts

 known as Ara Pacis.
 (B)

-with an early morning visit to St Peter’s basilica,
+Start with an early morning visit to St Peter’s

-the Treasury museum to see its collection of
+have access to the Treasury Museum to see its

-semi-private tour in a small group with exclusive
+a small group with exclusive access to the

-of Masks and the chapel of Nicholas V, which
+the Chapel of Nicholas V, which are normally

-are normally closed to the public.
-You will also
+closed to the public.
+You will also see the

-Rooms.
-The tour ends in the Sistine Chapel,
+The tour ends in the Sistine Chapel, where you

-where you will have an extended visit after the
+will have an extended visit after the crowds have

 Morning tour of Villa Farnesina, built for